Cinque Terre vs Amalfi Coast: Which One to Visit & Why (+Map, Info & Tips)

 Although – especially early or late in the season – the weather conditions might be unstable.
 This sometimes means that boats won’t operate, so keep this in mind if traveling in early April or late October.
 At the same time, these shoulder periods will also have fewer crowds than the peak months.

 By far the VERY BEST months to visit Cinque Terre or the Amalfi Coast are May – early June and late September – early October.
-This is when the weather should be at its best and the crowds are still somewhat manageable.
+This is when the weather should be at its best, and the crowds are more manageable.

 If you’re traveling in the low season and have to choose one of the two regions to visit, I think I’d opt for Cinque Terre over the Amalfi Coast.
 First, it’s easy to travel between the Cinque Terre villages by train (so you don’t have to rely on a boat).
 But most importantly – some of the nicest views here (Riomaggiore, Manarola, and even Vernazza) can be appreciated in any weather (unless the mist would totally cover everything).

 You can also visit the Amalfi Coast in the low season.
-In that case, I would probably consider renting a car since it gives you more flexibility where to go depending on the weather.
+In that case, consider renting a car since it gives you more flexibility where to go depending on the weather.

 Positano on Amalfi Coast in early April